ceribe/advent-of-code/08/README.md

 \.
 In that case I had to skip only one char.

 Part 2 was even simpler.
 Total size counting remained the same, but in memory size got replace by encoded size.
-It only required to check string for \ and ".
+It has only required to check string for \ and ".
 If such a char was found then I increased totalEncodedSize.
 After checking the string totalEncodedSize was further increased by line's length as all of its chars had to be encoded and an additional 2 for the surrounding quotes.